-We contribute the same amount with each step.
+- We contribute the same amount with each step.
 Even better, the parts are identical.
-This may not matter for math, but in the real world (aka cutting a cake), we make the same action when cutting out each slice, which is convenient.
+This may not matter for math, but in the real world (e.g., cutting a cake), we want to use the same motion when cutting each slice.

-Since the slices are symmetrical, we can use shortcuts like making cuts across the entire shape to speed up the process.
-These “assembly line” speedups work well for identical components.
+- Because the slices are symmetrical, we can use shortcuts like making cuts across the entire shape.
+These “assembly line” speedups work well when generating identical components.

-We follow a sweeping circular path, never retracing our steps from an “angular” point of view.
-When carving out the rings, we went through the full 360-degrees on each step.
+- We follow a sweeping circular path, never retracing our steps from an “angular” point of view.
+When carving out the rings, each step involved the full 360 degrees.

-Time to think about the real world.
-What follows this slice-by-slice pattern, and why?
+Let’s think about the real world: what objects use the slice-by-slice pattern, and why?

 Well food, for one.
 Cake, pizza, pie: we want everyone to have an equal share.
-Slices are simple to cut, we get nice speedups (like cutting across the cake), and it’s easy to see how much is remaining.
-(Imagine cutting circular rings from a pie and trying to estimate how much area is left.)
+Slices are simple to cut, we get nice speedups (cutting across the cake), and it’s easy to see how much is remaining.
+Imagine cutting circular rings from a pie and estimating how much is left.

-Now think about radar scanners: they sweep out in a circular path, "clearing” a slice of sky before moving to another angle.
+Now think about radar scanners: they sweep a beam in a circle, “clearing” a slice of sky before moving to another angle.
 This strategy does leave a blind spot in the angle you haven’t yet covered, a tradeoff you’re hopefully aware of.

-Operationally, if we’re building a circular shape from a set of slices (like a paper fan), it helps to have every part be identical.
+Logistically, if we’re building a circular shape from a set of slices (like the folded sections of a paper fan), it helps to have every part be identical.
 Figure out the best way to make a single slice, then mass produce them.
-Even better: if one slice can collapse, the entire shape can fold up!
+Even better: if one part can collapse, the entire shape can fold up!